-- 1. Have a work team transition meeting that includes the transitioning employee, the employee's Appointing Authority, other supervisor (if applicable), the employee's co-workers, and any other Fulton County leaders if they are able to attend.
+1. Have a work team transition meeting that includes the transitioning employee, the employee's Appointing Authority, other supervisor (if applicable), the employee's co-workers, and any other Fulton County leaders if they are able to attend.
 Otherwise, remote conference any members of the transition team or the employee's work team that cannot be there in person.
 It's important to have this meeting in person if at all possible.
 If the employee thinks it would be helpful, a handout about transgender issues can be provided at this meeting.
-It is up to the employee whether they feel comfortable attending or would prefer not to be there. - 2.
-The employee's Appointing Authority should announce the transition, along with any other high level management who are there in order to show solidarity for the transitioning employee.
+It is up to the employee whether they feel comfortable attending or would prefer not to be there.

+2. The employee's Appointing Authority should announce the transition, along with any other high level management who are there in order to show solidarity for the transitioning employee.
 The speaking Appointing Authority must:

+These policies do not create a contract of employment.
+Employment for non-classified employees remains "at will".

-- i.
-Emphasize the transitioning employee's importance to the County and the management's complete support of the employee's transition. - ii.
-Review the County's relevant nondiscrimination policies. - iii.
+i.
+Emphasize the transitioning employee's importance to the County and the management's complete support of the employee's transition.

+ii.
+Review the County's relevant nondiscrimination policies.

+iii.
 Indicate that the transitioning employee will be presenting themselves in accordance with their gender identity and this should be respected.
-The manager should also advise co-workers about the transitioning employee's new name and preferred pronoun. - iv.
-Be a behavioral model by using the transitioning employee's new name and pronoun in all communications written and oral, formal and informal. - v.
-Make a point that the transition will not change the workplace and that everything should go on as it did previously. - vi.
+The manager should also advise co-workers about the transitioning employee's new name and preferred pronoun.

+iv.
+Be a behavioral model by using the transitioning employee's new name and pronoun in all communications - written and oral, formal and informal.

+v.
+Make a point that the transition will not change the workplace and that everything should go on as it did previously.

+vi.
 Solicit any questions.
-Refer questions the manager cannot answer to DCRC. - vii.
+Refer questions the manager cannot answer to DCRC.

+vii.
 If training is going to occur, the date should be announced at this meeting.
 If possible, the training should occur before the date of the employee's official workplace transition.